Capri205/OBChestShop/README.md

 ## TODO list
 The code has a lot of todo's already documented, so next steps are to address those.
 In so far as new features we haven't thought that far ahead.
 We wanted a simple shop that sells items to replace what we lost when BetterShops stopped being updated.
-This plugin is very much our server use-case and probably won't satisfy most other server and player requirements.
+This plugin suited our Wild Wild West server use-case and probably won't satisfy most other server and player requirements.

 Compiled for 1.17 using Java 16.